 You can begin the program summer, fall, or spring term.

-We are accepting students for spring 2018, and we welcome out-of-state applicants and international students.
+We are accepting students for fall 2018, and we welcome out-of-state applicants and international students.

 Admission to the Program

 1. All general requirements for admission to the graduate school of Mississippi College must be met.
 The MCAT exam or DAT exam may be substituted for the GRE requirement.
 The following are the minimum scores for standardized exams:

 - GRE (old) - 850 (Verbal plus Quantitative)

 - GRE (new) - 146 on Verbal and 146 on Quantitative.

 If you are using a DAT or MCAT for your standardized test, then you must make a copy of the score print-out form and mail it to our graduate school.
 Or you can make a pdf of that score print-out form and email it to our graduate school.

 However, this program is highly competitive therefore it is recommended that you have scores above the minimum requirement.
 Your application will not be reviewed until standardized scores are received by the graduate school.
 Meeting the minimum requirements does not guarantee admission into the program.